fairagro/knowledgebase/docs/advanced/core_metadata_specification.en.md

 **Definition:** "A unique identifier for the Dataset (e.g. producer's or repository's identifier)." (changed from DataVerse "otherId" definition)
 <br>**Cardinality:** 1-n
 <br>**Range:** Identifier
-**Comment:** This property is used to store the identifiers from original data sources such as Research Data Infrastructures.
+<br>**Comment:** This property is used to store the identifiers from original data sources such as Research Data Infrastructures.
 Compared to Dataverses "otherId" property, it is mandatory for the FAIRagro Publication Metadata Set.

 **Representation:**
 ```